 Massage benefits children by reducing anxiety* and promoting restful sleep patterns, among many other important functions.
-A parent or primary caregiver must be present, in a state of receptivity and engaged in the appointment.
-Health intake forms are completed and often a Dr.’s note is required.
+A parent or primary caregiver must be present, in a state of receptivity, and engaged in the appointment.
+Health intake forms are completed online by the guardian, and depending on the health conditions, a doctor’s note could be required.

 To schedule an appointment please call or email me at email@example.com.

-Pediatric massage is similar in some ways to adult massage, as the heath benefits and power of touch can be profound.
+Pediatric massage is similar in some ways to adult massage, as the health benefits and power of touch can be profound.
 It's also different in that:

-Perhaps the first appointment is about building a trust and rapport, to explain what massage is and answer the child’s and parent’s questions.
+Perhaps the first appointment is about building trust and rapport, explaining what massage is, and answering the child’s and parent’s questions.

-It is important to know that Oregon Licensed Massage Therapists must undergo an FBI fingerprinting and Oregon State Police background check, and that the educational requirements are in communication and ethics, anatomy, kinesiology, pathology, massage and hydrotherapy are a minimum of 625 hours.
-Each renewal, which is every 2 years in Oregon, massage therapists must report at least 25 hours of continuing education, and at least 4 hours in communication and ethics.
+It is important to know that Oregon Licensed Massage Therapists must undergo an FBI fingerprinting and Oregon State Police background check and that the educational requirements in communication and ethics, anatomy, kinesiology, pathology, massage, and hydrotherapy are a minimum of 625 hours.
+For each renewal, which is every 2 years in Oregon, massage therapists must report at least 25 hours of continuing education, and at least 4 hours in communication and ethics.

 *Field, T., Morrow, C., Valdeon, C., Larson, S., Kuhn, C., & Schanberg, S (1992).
 Massage reduces depression and anxiety in child and adolescent psychiatric patients.
 Journal of the American Academy of Child & Adolescent Psychiatry, 31, 125-131.